hamo225/real_estate_lp/README.md

 Landing page for a real estate company

-### Installation
+### Setup Project Environment
-1. Download/Fork this repo.
+1. Download or Fork this repo.
-2. Assuming node.js installed and using npm.
+2. You will need node.js installed and using npm.
-3. run npm install in your project folder in the terminal
+3. run `npm install` in your project folder in the terminal

 ### Run
-npm run start to watch for changes in the scss/css files and to run live-server.
+`npm run start` to watch for changes in the scss/css files and to run live-server.

 ### Build Process
-npm build:css
+npm `build:css`

 #### Considerations